cubiwan/jsESverb/README.md

 ```js
 conjugate(word);
 ```
-Return lla conjugations of verb
+Return all forms of one verb

 _word_: verb in infinitive